Wipe the outside of the hearing aid with a cloth or tissue.

-Your audiologist or hearing instrument specialist can help you make an appropriate choice based on your degree of hearing loss, the shape of your outer ear, the size and shape of the ear canal, and your personal preferences.
+Your audiologists or hearing instrument specialist can help you make an appropriate choice based on your degree of hearing loss, the shape of your outer ear, the size and shape of the ear canal, and your personal preferences.

 Most audiology practices work with a variety of hearing aid manufacturers.
 We at Waterville audiology support all hearing aid manufacturers.
-This is a discussion that you should have with your audiologist or hearing instrument specialist.
+This is a discussion that you should have with your audiologists or hearing instrument specialist.

 No. A hearing aid is not designed to make your hearing normal.
 A hearing aid is designed to make things easier to hear, but it cannot restore the natural function of your ear.

 Hearing aids are tiny computer chips that are worn on your ears every single day.
 They work very hard to help you hear.
 The lifetime of a hearing aid is between four and six years.
 Four years is when the manufacturers develop new hearing aid technology, in which it is beneficial to upgrade.
 Hearing aids that are over six years old often need to be repaired more often.
 You should expect to replace your hearing aids every 4 to 6 years.